thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Beings.md

 Very rarely, some magical trait will become 'unfixed' and gradually start to fade away over successive generations.
 This is essentially the inverse of the trait becoming magical, and again, no one knows why this happens.

 When the trait in question violates the normal mundane rules of the natural sciences, the deviation from those natural sciences tends to fade rapidly, but take several generations to fully disappear.
-Whereas to the extent that only the *inheritance pattern* deviated from the natural sciences, it may revert to normal Mendelian genetics effectively immediately.
+Alternately, to the extent that only the *inheritance pattern* deviated from the natural sciences, it may revert to normal Mendelian genetics effectively immediately.

-The cannonical Harry Potter talks about two cases that require special attention: squibs and muggle born.
+The nephilim themselves talk about two cases that require special attention: squibs and muggle born.
 To understand these, you will need to refer heavily to the [magical rules of inheritance].

 A true squib is the result of the miniscule chance that for all magical traits, nothing is inherited.
 While it cannot be said that this has *never* happened, it is certainly the case that nearly every squib is in fact ... not one.
 Rather most child identified by the nephilim as squibs are in fact still nephilim, but have inherited a power level too low to be detectable by the prevailing methods of the society in question.
-For the England's entire recorded history, this has been the Hogwarts [Quill of Acceptance and Book of Admittance].
+For the England's entire recorded history, this has been the Hogwarts' [Quill of Acceptance and Book of Admittance].

 Because it is possible for a child to inherit the sum of both parent's abilities, occasionally two such "squibs" marry and produce a child who *does* meet the criteria for Hogwarts.
 This is where the so-called muggle born come from.
 Since this typically happens only generations later, it is rare that the child in question has any immediate connection to the family members who were cast out from the magical world.

 When the Church describes and categorizes magic, it does so in terms of the angelic chiors from whom the magic is derived.[^241123-2] Hogwarts is entirely unware of this classificaiton of magic, but *if* Hogwarts *were* aware of it, then it would be possible to quantify what the [Quill of Acceptance and Book of Admittance] are looking for in accidental magic.

 Using the power levels from the Church's classification system, a child born with a power level of 2 or below in all categories of magic will be called a squib.
 A child with a 3 or below in all categories of magic will not be invited to any magical school, but might be able to effectively use some magic.
 Programs like Kwick Spell prey upon such people.
-These children are occasionally called squibs, particularly by the families that are more self-obsessed with power and prestege.
+These children are sometimes also called squibs, particularly by the families that are more self-obsessed with power and prestege.

 Hogwarts requires at least a 4 in each of the following categories: Dominions, Virtues, and Powers; at least a 4 in *one* of Archangels or angels and at least a 3 in the other; and at least a 3 in each of Cherubim and Principalities.
-However, a child who got in just barely meeting these minimums would be very unlikely to get into NEWT level classes.
+However, a child who got in just barely meeting these minimums would be very unlikely to get into NEWT level classes other than Muggle Studies.[^241125-6]

+[^241125-6]: At the NEWT level, Herbology, Care of Magical Creatures, and Potions all require significant abilties similar to those required for *any* wandless/silent potions brewing.
+See the description of potions in [Rules of Magic][AB].

 Muggle Born nephilim are *usually* relatively low powered, frequently a mix of 3s, 4s and 5s when they re-enter the magical world.
 The spread is because it is extremely uncommon for the child to suddenly meet the bar in all required categories at the same time.
 Rather, once ejected from the magical world, a child might have several 3s and even 4s, but if it is not enough to trigger an acceptance letter (in English terms), they are still not yet elegible for reentry into magical society.